mdj0025/2210-hands-on/getting-started/README.md

 1. Click *Submit*.
 1. The submission report will be shown in the terminal pane at the bottom and it will be available under *Details* -> *View Submission Report*.
 	- The submission report is simply the output of compiling, running a checkstyle audit, and executing JUnit tests.
 It is exactly what you would see at the command line if you were doing this yourself.
-	- The submission report doesn't record a grade.
+	- The submission report doesn't show a grade, but it does show you how many tests were run and how many of those passed.
-1. Grading is done automatically upon submission, so you should notice that a yellow-highlited *Graded* designation has appeared next to the `LatestSubmission` folder in the left pane.
+1. Grading is done with a different script and happens automatically upon submission.
+You should notice that a yellow-highlited *Graded* designation has appeared next to the `LatestSubmission` folder in the left pane.
 	- You can see your grade by going back to the *Hands-On: Getting Started* page (just click on it at the top).
 1. From the main Vocareum page you can see grade statistics for all your assignments in a gradebook format.